Graph Reconstruction via MIS Queries: Introduction

 \subsection{Our Results}

-In this work, we resolve the \textsf{MIS}-query complexity of \textsf{GR} up to a logarithmic factor.
+In this paper, we show that \textsf{MIS} queries can be strictly more powerful than \textsf{IS} queries, but this is also not always the case.

+As previously mentioned, Angluin and Chen showed that $O(m \log n)$ \textsf{IS} queries are sufficient for reconstructing a graph on $m$ edges.
+One of our lower bound results (\textbf{Theorem~\ref{thm:lb-1}}) implies that there are $m$-edge graphs that require $\Omega(m)$ \textsf{MIS} queries to be reconstructed, which show that, up to a logarithmic factor, \textsf{MIS} queries are not more powerful than \textsf{IS} queries on the class of $m$-edge graphs.
+However, when considering the class of graphs with maximum degree $\Delta$, for some integer $\Delta$, significant savings can be achieved:

-\textbf{Algorithms.} We give a randomized algorithm for reconstructing an $n$-vertex graph with maximum degree $\Delta$ that uses $O(\Delta^2 \log n)$ non-adaptive queries and succeeds with high probability (\textbf{Theorem~\ref{thm:ub}}).
-This result shows that, for \textsf{GR}, \textsf{MIS} queries are stronger than \textsf{Independent Set} or \textsf{Bipartite Independent Set} queries since an information-theoretic lower bound similar to the one given in \cite{ac08} shows that $\Omega(\Delta n \log(\frac{n}{\Delta}))$ queries are needed to reconstruct a graph with maximum degree $\Delta$ using these queries.
-For completeness, we give a proof of this statement in Appendix~\ref{app:is-queries}.
+\textbf{Algorithms.} We give a randomized algorithm for reconstructing an $n$-vertex graph with maximum degree $\Delta$ that uses $O(\Delta^2 \log n)$ non-adaptive queries and succeeds with high probability\footnote{As it is standard, we say that an event related to the input graph $G=(V, E)$ occurs {\em with high probability} if the probability is $1-\frac{1}{\poly n}$, where $n = |V|$. } (\textbf{Theorem~\ref{thm:ub}}).
+This result shows that, for the class of graphs of maximum degree $\Delta$, \textsf{MIS} queries are stronger than \textsf{IS} queries since an information-theoretic lower bound similar to the one given in \cite{ac08} shows that $\Omega(\Delta n \log(\frac{n}{\Delta}))$ \textsf{IS} queries are needed to reconstruct a graph with maximum degree $\Delta$ (\textbf{Corollary~\ref{cor:is-queries}} in Appendix~\ref{app:is-queries}).
+Observe that, for the class of constant degree graphs, $O(\log n)$ \textsf{MIS} queries are sufficient, but $\Omega(n \log n)$ \textsf{IS} queries are necessary.

 We also investigate whether randomization is necessary to obtain algorithms with low query complexity.
-Using the probabilistic method, we show that there exist deterministic query algorithms that execute $O(\Delta^3 \log n)$ queries (\textbf{Corollary~\ref{cor:ub-2}}).
+Using the probabilistic method, we show that there exists a non-adaptive deterministic query algorithm that executes $O(\Delta^3 \log(\frac{n}{\Delta}))$ queries (\textbf{Corollary~\ref{cor:ub-2}}).

+Our non-adaptive randomized and deterministic algorithms assume that the maximum degree $\Delta$ is known in advance.
+This cannot be avoided since, as proved in Theorem~\ref{thm:lb-1}, any algorithm that executes $o(n^2)$ queries cannot solve all instances with $\Delta = \Theta(n)$.
+We show that the non-adaptive algorithms above can be turned into adaptive algorithms with query complexities that are by at most a constant factor larger.
+These adaptive algorithms do not require any information about $\Delta$ in order to operate and only require $O(\log \Delta)$ rounds of adaptivity (\textbf{Corollary~\ref{cor:adaptive-algorithms}}).

+\textbf{Lower Bounds.} We give lower bounds on the number of queries required by both non-adaptive deterministic algorithms and adaptive randomized algorithms.

+First, we show that every non-adaptive deterministic query algorithm requires $\Omega(\Delta^3 / \log^2 \Delta)$ queries (\textbf{Corollary~\ref{cor:det-lb}}), which renders our deterministic algorithm optimal, up to poly-logarithmic factors.
+This result together with our non-adaptive randomized algorithm (\textbf{Theorem~\ref{thm:ub}}) establishes a separation result between non-adaptive randomized and non-adaptive deterministic algorithms since our randomized algorithm only requires $O(\Delta^2 \log n)$ queries.